Junior Sailing - Frequently Asked Questions

 My child has their own boat – can I store it at the sailing club?

 Yes, as long as they are a paid-up member.
 The boat must be insured and must be registered with the club (ask for a boat registration form).

 What time does the course start and end at each day?

 Normal course times are 0900hrs to 1700hrs.
 However, as Bray Harbour is tidal, there are times when courses may start and finish later in order to make the launching and retrieval of boats easier.
 If this happens, you will be notified in advance.

 What do the children do at lunchtime?

 They will have a one hour lunch break from approximately 1300 to 1400hrs.
 They should bring a healthy packed lunch and drink every day.
-Trainees are not permitted to leave the club and harbour area at lunchtime unless we have received written parental permission in advance.
+Trainees under the age of 13 are not permitted to leave the club and harbour area at lunchtime.
+Trainees aged 13 and over may walk to local shops at lunchtime ONLY if we have received written parental permission in advance.

 Is there a tuck shop to buy drinks and snacks?